Debenhams Group

-Boohoo Group plc, trading as Debenhams Group (also known as Debenhams, formerly trading as Boohoo Group) is a British online fast-fashion retailer group, aimed at 16- to 30-year-olds.
-The business was founded in 2006 and had sales of £856.9 million in 2019.
-It is named after the historic department store chain of the same name, some of whose assets were acquired by the then-named Boohoo in 2021.
+Boohoo Group plc (formerly Boohoo.com plc from 2013–2018), trading as Debenhams Group (also known as Debenhams; formerly trading as Boohoo Group until March 2025), is an online retail platform that operates five core brands, Debenhams, Karen Millen, boohoo, boohooMAN, and PrettyLittleThing, in fashion, beauty, and lifestyle retail.

+The Group is named after the historic department store chain of the same name, some of whose assets were acquired by the then-named Boohoo in 2021.

-It specialises in own brand fashion clothing, with over 36,000 products.
-The company has acquired the brands and online presence of several defunct high street retailers, and also seen controversy over working conditions at some of its third party owned suppliers.
-Boohoo has since terminated the contracts with multiple suppliers because of this.
+Under the previous name Boohoo, the business faced controversy over working conditions at some of its third-party supplier factories, leading it to terminate contracts with multiple suppliers following investigations.

 History

 Boohoo was founded in 2006 by Mahmud Kamani and Carol Kane, who are respectively group executive chairman and executive director, and who previously supplied high street chains such as Primark and New Look.
 The company completed its initial public offering (IPO) in March 2014, with its shares trading considerably above the 50p float price on the company's debut in the AIM sub-market of the London Stock Exchange.
 Valuing Boohoo at almost £600 million, the floatation saw Kamani net £135 million and Kane £25 million.

-Boohoo has been criticised for promoting fast-fashion which critics claim comes at a cost to those making the clothes and the environment.
+Boohoo has been criticised for promoting fast-fashion which comes at significant cost to the environment and people involved in the manufacturing process, including illegally low wages for workers sewing its garments in sweatshops abroad and in the UK.
 More than half of Boohoo's garments are produced in the UK, especially Leicester, London, and Manchester.
 As of 2020, Boohoo bought an estimated 75%–80% of the clothing produced in Leicester.
 This was made possible when other retailers such as ASOS reduced the amount they sourced from Leicester over concerns about working conditions.
 In 2017, the Channel 4 television documentary series Dispatches found that factories in Leicester supplying Boohoo (along with New Look, River Island and Missguided) were paying workers less than the national minimum wage.
 Boohoo stated that the work had been subcontracted without their knowledge.

 In August 2019, the online businesses of Karen Millen and Coast were bought out of administration by Boohoo for £18 million.
 Only the online employees were taken on by Boohoo and the standalone retail stores eventually closed.
 Early in the COVID-19 pandemic, Boohoo reported an increase in sales.
 In June 2020, Boohoo announced that it was to acquire the brands and websites of high street chains Oasis Stores and Warehouse for £5.25 million.